kawa-kokosowa/staticfuzz/README.md

   * Great notification system
   * Easy to extend, add commands
   * Nothing is ever written to disk!
 If you want, STATICFUZZ *can* use just about any database system.
+All user data is temporary text, or base64 representations of images and sounds.

 ## Running